SanadAlwerfali/API-Documentation/README.md

 }
 ```
 ### Get Notifications
-The request body contains the user_id.
+The request body contains the user_id and the page_number that will be used for pagination purposes.
+Please note that the page number should be zero for the initial loading of the notification menu.

-The response is a list of notification objects for {user_id}
+The response is a list of notification objects for specified user

 ```
 Request body:

 {
     "user_id": string,
+    "page_number": int,
 }

 Response: